 150 millons of MAU.
 Today we’re excited to announce that Instagram has grown to a community of more than 150 million people capturing and sharing moments every month.

 Whether it’s documenting protests in Egypt, sharing the trip of a lifetime across the United States or snapping #petselfiez, this community continues to surprise us every day with your creativity, sense of adventure and unique perspectives on the world.
 As the community continues to grow, it’s becoming more global too — now more than 60% of you are from outside the United States.
 Whether you’re in Moscow or Hong Kong, Berlin or Reykjavik, we’re more committed than ever to bringing you the best Instagram experience possible.

-For the First Time, Instagram Releases Monthly Active User Data - Mike Isaac - Social After weeks of accusations that Instagram has seen a sharp drop in its user numbers, the photo-sharing service released new data that gives better insight into the actual number of people using the service on a regular basis.
+To the 50 million of you who’ve joined in the last six months, welcome.
+For the First Time, Instagram Releases Monthly Active User Data - Mike Isaac - Social.
+After weeks of accusations that Instagram has seen a sharp drop in its user numbers, the photo-sharing service released new data that gives better insight into the actual number of people using the service on a regular basis.

-Instagram Hits 80 Million Users, Showing No Signs of Slowing Continuing its breakneck pace of user growth and scaling, Instagram announced on Thursday that the site had reached the 80 million user mark, a 60 percent increase in its community over the past 13 weeks.
+We’re excited to announce that today Instagram 3.0 is available to everyone.
+Download Instagram 3.0 for Apple here or for Android here.
+With every major release, we pick a theme – and for this one we’ve focused on the browsing experience.
+Facebook buys Instagram.
+Instagram Hits 80 Million Users, Showing No Signs of Slowing.
+Continuing its breakneck pace of user growth and scaling, Instagram announced on Thursday that the site had reached the 80 million user mark, a 60 percent increase in its community over the past 13 weeks.

-Instagram Growth Hack: Using the Web to Drive Mobile Downloads Have you seen Instagram’s personalized landing pages?
+The attention resulted in explosive growth.
+Instagram Growth Hack: Using the Web to Drive Mobile Downloads.
+Have you seen Instagram’s personalized landing pages?
 I’m not talking about their homepage.
-I’m talking about every single picture that is shared on the web.